department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 <div class="va-introtext">

-If you’re the child or spouse of a Veteran or Servicemember who has died, is captured or missing, or has disabilities, find out if you can get help paying for school or job training through the Survivors’ and Dependents’ Educational Assistance (DEA) program—also called Chapter 35.
+If you’re the child or spouse of a Veteran or service member who has died, is captured or missing, or has disabilities, find out if you can get help paying for school or job training through the Survivors’ and Dependents’ Educational Assistance (DEA) program—also called Chapter 35.

 </div>